 How many times a week do I have to have clinical supervision?

 Students must have one hour of clinical supervision for every two hours of clinical practice.
 BAPT specify a 2:1 practice: supervision ratio must be followed.
-So, in Year One, students will have eight hours of supervision for 16 hours of clinical practice.
-This will be provided in small group supervision as part of the course in Year One.
+Students work with their own clinical supervisor, who must be an experienced BAPT play therapist.
+In Year One, students will have fifteen hours of clinical supervision for 30 hours of clinical practice.

 How many times a week should I be in my own personal therapy?